FRRouting/frr/doc/user/sharp.rst

    Instruct zebra to monitor and notify sharp when the specified nexthop is changed.
 The notification from zebra is written into the debug log.

+.. index:: sharp data nexthop
+.. clicmd:: sharp data nexthop

+   Allow end user to dump associated data with the nexthop tracking that may have been turned on.